NWU-eResearch/2022-08-22-NWU-ONLINE/index.md

 humantime: "8:00 am - 13:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-11-02      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-11-06       # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Aditya Bandla", "Jannetta Steyn", "Martin Dreyer", "Sebastian Mosidi"]# boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["TBC"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["TBC"]# boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["eresearch@nwu.ac.za"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: https://pad.carpentries.org/2020-11-02-NWU-ONLINE   # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 #eventbrite:  119095205967 # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---
 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}
 {% comment %}
 HEADER
 Edit the values in the block above to be appropriate for your workshop.
 If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}
 {% comment %}
 8< ============= For a workshop delete from here =============
 8< ============================= until here ==================
 {% endcomment %}
 {% comment %}
 Check DC curriculum
 {% endcomment %}
 {% if site.carpentry == "dc" or site.carpentry == "dc" %}
 {% unless site.curriculum == "dc-ecology" or site.curriculum == "dc-genomics" or site.curriculum == "dc-socsci" or site.curriculum == "dc-geospatial" %}
 <div class="alert alert-warning">